 Peaks of the Balkans is a Balkan hiking trail that runs through the mountainous regions of Montenegro, Kosovo, and Albania.
-This trail was developed by the national and local tourism organizations and hiking clubs in cooperation with the German Development Cooperation.
+It was developed by national and local tourism organizations and hiking clubs in cooperation with the German Development Cooperation.

-Its highest peaks reach over 2300 meters including Jezerca in Albania at 2.694 meters.
-The Peaks of the Balkans Trail features some of the most magnificent untouched landscapes in the region including old shepherd paths, pristine lakes, twisting rivers, grand waterfalls, and tiny villages tucked into mountain ranges.
+The trail’s highest peaks reach over 2.300 meters, including Jezerca in Albania at 2.694 meters.
+The Peaks of the Balkans Trail features some of the most magnificent untouched landscapes in the region, including old shepherd paths, pristine lakes, twisting rivers, grand waterfalls, and tiny villages tucked into mountain ranges.

 The Peaks of the Balkans Trail includes a circuit of 192 kilometers crossing Montenegro, Kosovo, and Albania.

 The best starting points for this trail are:

 Some quick facts about Peaks of the Balkans:

 - Lowest elevation: 670 meters (near Cerem, Albania)

 - Highest elevation: 2.290 meters (Dobёrdol, Albania – Milishevc, Kosovo)